Dr Alberto Alvarez-Jimenez

 Current Research Projects

-3. "Protracted Armed Conflicts, Invisible Civilian Suffering, and International Law". (under peer-review).
+3. "Protracted Armed Conflicts, Invisible Civilian Suffering, and International Law (II)".
+(Waikato Law Review, forthcoming 2018).

-Dispute Resolution; Economics; Human Rights; International Trade; Terrorism
+Dispute Resolution; Economics; Human Rights; International Trade; Law; Terrorism

 International Investment Law, International Dispute Settlement, Public International Law, Law & Economics.

 Alvarez-Jimenez, A. (2017).
 The international law gaze: Indonesia — Import Licensing Regimes (New Zealand).
 New Zealand Law Journal, 260-263.
 Open Access version: https://hdl.handle.net/10289/11279